panda3d/panda3d-docs/programming/internal-structures/other-manipulation/using-memoryviews.rst

 Creating geometry
 -----------------

-Let's start with a very simple example, where a ``GeomVertexData`` is created with the :ref:`pre-defined format <pre-defined-vertex-formats>` ``GeomVertexFormat.get_v3()``, such that the resulting data object will consist of only a single array, containing the model-space vertex coordinates.
+Let's start with a very simple example, where a :class:`.GeomVertexData` is created with the :ref:`pre-defined format <pre-defined-vertex-formats>` :meth:`.GeomVertexFormat.get_v3()`, such that the resulting data object will consist of only a single array, containing the model-space vertex coordinates.
 A memoryview of that array can be created as follows:

 .. code-block:: python